adrelanos/Privacy-and-Security-Focused-Browser/README.md

 **How does the `tb_clearnet=true` option disable Tor?**

 Tor Browser supports custom user preferences `"user_pref"` which can be used to change browser configuration and behavior.
-In `tb-updater` the user preferences that disable Tor are located in /usr/share/tb-updater/tb_without_tor_settings.js.
-When the `tb_clearnet=true` option is added to /rw/config/torbrowser.d/, this file is copied over to the corresponding Tor Browser profile were the custom `user_pref(s)` are parsed.<sup>[[13]](https://github.com/Whonix/tb-starter/blob/28102df140f3f0f8a9b1bd5bc7dc19336420ccce/usr/bin/torbrowser#L354-L365)</sup>
+In `tb-updater` the user preferences that disable Tor are located in `/usr/share/tb-updater/tb_without_tor_settings.js`.
+When the `tb_clearnet=true` config snippett option is dropped into the `/rw/config/torbrowser.d` folder, this file is copied over to the corresponding Tor Browser profile were the custom `user_pref(s)` are parsed.<sup>[[13]](https://github.com/Whonix/tb-starter/blob/28102df140f3f0f8a9b1bd5bc7dc19336420ccce/usr/bin/torbrowser#L354-L365)</sup>

 Tor is disabled by setting these three preferences to false.
 ```